andyhokk/arJS/README.md

 Attribute | Option | Usage
 --------- | ------ | -------------
-attribute | Position / rotation / visible / intensity | How to animate the model
+attribute | 'Position' / 'rotation' / 'visible' / 'intensity' | How to animate the model
 from | [float float float] | Inital position of the 3D object to | [float float float] | Final position of the 3D object direction | "alternate", "alternateReverse", "normal", "reverse" | How the 3D object move